 Article 20: Powers of Representation

-The Association is legally bound by the collective signature of one of the two Co-Presidents and the Treasurer, or of the two Co-Presidents, or of one of the Co-Presidents and the Secretary General, or Vice President and Treasurer, or Treasurer and Secretary General.
+The Association is legally bound by the collective signature of one of the two Co-Presidents and the Treasurer, or of the two Co-Presidents, or of one of the Co-Presidents and the Secretary General, or of the Treasurer and the Secretary General.

 Article 21: Election and Term of Office